Are you struggling to decide if teen group therapy is right for your son or daughter?

 1. What should I do if my teenager refuses to attend group therapy?

 Your teenager may refuse to attend group therapy despite your best efforts.
 It’s okay; do not feel frustrated or yell at them.
 Talk to them calmly and find out their reasons for refusal or resistance.
 If they have fears or misconceptions about group therapy, try to address them by offering factual, unbiased information.
 If they persist, ask a close, informed third party, a counselor or therapist, to talk to them.
-You can also explore other alternative therapeutic options that may appeal to them, such as art or surf therapies.
+You can also explore other alternative therapeutic options that may appeal to them, such as art therapy.

 2. Are there online group therapy options available for teenagers?